saraozn/tp/docs/DeveloperGuide.md

     1. **Test case**: `delprop`
     2. **Expected**: No property is deleted.
 Error details shown in the status message.

+### B.8 Editing a customer

+**Prerequisite**: Customer List should have at least 1 customer record.

+1. Editing the first customer with valid index and valid fields
+    1. **Test case**: `editcust 1 n/Andrew e/andrew@gmail.com`
+    2. **Expected**: The name and email fields of the first customer should be updated.
+2. Attempting to edit with an invalid index
+    1. **Test case**: `editcust 0 n/Andrew`
+    2. **Expected**: Command is highlighted red and error message will be displayed.
+3. Attempting to edit a customer with valid index but without valid fields
+    1. **Test case**: `editcust 1`
+    2. **Expected**: Command is highlighted red and error message will be displayed.

+### B.8 Editing a property

+**Prerequisite**: Property List should have at least 1 property record.

+1. Editing the first property with valid index and valid fields
+    1. **Test case**: `editprop 1 n/Asiatique p/98765432`
+    2. **Expected**: The name and phone number fields of the first property should be updated.
+2. Attempting to edit with an invalid index
+    1. **Test case**: `editprop 0 n/Asiatique`
+    2. **Expected**: Command is highlighted red and error message will be displayed.
+3. Attempting to edit a property with valid index but without valid fields
+    1. **Test case**: `editprop 1`
+    2. **Expected**: Command is highlighted red and error message will be displayed.

 [//]: # (### B.3 Deleting a customer)